open/close all folders

 - It's subverted in Alice: Madness Returns, where Alice is completely aware that her excursions to Wonderland are delusions.
 That doesn't make what she does there any less important.

 - Batman: Arkham Asylum: Scarecrow does this to Batman and the player in the third hallucination.
 First there's a repetition of the intro scene, except it's Batman stripped to the gurney in place of Joker, with Joker and Scarecrow taking on the role of doctors and discussing Bruce Wayne's unfortunate split personality disorder.
-The subsequent surreal platforming section also includes such imagery, including several insane Batmen rocking back and forth, and a creepy puppet appearing on video screens as an asylum director announcing his successes in curing Bruce Wayne.
+The subsequent surreal platforming section also includes such imagery, including several insane Batmen rocking back and forth, and Scarface appearing on video screens as an asylum director announcing his successes in curing Bruce Wayne.

 - Max Payne 2: The Fall of Max Payne had a Show Within a Show, Address Unknown, where the protagonist was in an insane asylum and thought everyone else there was insane.

 Max: When entertainment turns into a surreal reflection of your life, you're a lucky man if you can laugh at the joke.
 Luck and I weren't on speaking terms.